Skip to main content

 "Horror Tales: The Beggar" is a sci-fi horror game that takes place in a post-apocalyptic world, filled with terrifying creatures and challenging puzzles.
 Utilizing Unreal Engine 5, the game delivers stunning visuals and a dynamic chaos simulation engine for combat.
 Confront a powerful and ever-evolving nemesis in epic boss fights, as you navigate through the ruins of a broken civilization.

-• The gameplay mechanics, particularly the ability to manipulate time and weather, add a unique and engaging layer to the experience.
+• The gameplay mechanics, including the ability to manipulate time and weather, add a unique and engaging layer to the experience.

-• The story is interesting and connects well to the developer's previous games, providing a sense of continuity and depth.
+• The story is interesting and connects well with the developer's previous games, providing a captivating narrative.

-• The overall experience feels more like a tech demo than a fully realized game, with many aspects needing further development and polish.
+• The game feels more like a tech demo than a fully developed title, with some mechanics underutilized and puzzles that are overly simplistic.

 • story